 Research and background reading will be required at all stages of the course.
-Preparation for acting classes and an artistic diary of responses and personal growth.
+Preparation for acting classes and rehearsals will also be a frequent requirement.

-Showings (at the end of terms two and three): 20%

-Students will be asked to keep a work book.
-The book should include notes on
+- Continuous assessment: 70% - Showings (at the end of terms two and three): 20% - Engagement (punctuality, attendance, commitment): 10% - Students will be asked to keep a workbook.
+The book should include notes on classes and an artistic diary of responses and personal growth.